0x06K/0x06K/README.md

 - **🔐 Malware Development:** I enjoy learning how malware works and how to protect against it.
 - **🕵️‍♂️ Reverse Engineering:** I like breaking down software to find weaknesses and understand how they work.
 - **🌳 Nature Lover:** I find peace in walking alone and observing the calming beauty of nature.
-- **💻 Cybersecurity Student:** I’m studying Cybersecurity to improve my skills and protect systems.
+- **💻 Cybersecurity Student:** Currently i am doing BS in Cybersecurity

 ---